Luzzle/CertNotes/AZ-104/Entra ID.md

 **Microsoft 365 Groups**
 - Used to promote collaboration, giving users access to shared resources like mailboxes, files,  Sharepoint sites etc...

+### Custom Domains
+A custom domain that you own can be added to an Entra ID tenant.
+To validate you own the domain you must also add a TXT or MX record to the domain through the registrar using info provided by Azure.

+This allows you to create users and other services using your custom domain, instead of using MS's domain.

+### Administrative Units